mattpe/ucad/11-security.md

      - For example, a user might be allowed to read data only during business hours or only from a specific IP address.
 1. **Token Management**
    - If using tokens (such as JWT), ensure proper token validation, expiration checks, and secure storage.
+   - Check that the user stored in the token is still valid and has the required permissions.
+     - For example, if a user is deleted from the database, their token should no longer be valid.
    - Implement token revocation mechanisms in case of compromised tokens.
      - In practice, this means that the server should keep track of issued tokens and their validity.
 If a token is compromised, it can be added to a blacklist and rejected by the server.
 1. **Secure Data Transmission**